Coronavirus digest: Netherlands, Belgium ban UK flights over new COVID strain | DW | 20.12.2020

 "There are a great many questions about this new mutation and whether it is not already on the [European] mainland," he said.

-Germany, meanwhile, is considering its own ban, a Health Ministry source told AFP.
+Germany, meanwhile, is considering its own flight limits, a Health Ministry source told AFP.

 The source said the measure is a "serious option" and that developments in the UK are being monitored very closely.